jturner421/metaprompting/docs/getting-started.md

 # Getting Started with Software Development Prompts

-This library contains a collection of carefully crafted prompts to support various software development workflows.
-Each prompt is designed to work directly with AI coding assistants.
+This library provides two complementary approaches to AI-assisted development:
+1. Individual prompts for specific tasks
+2. Workflow chains that connect multiple prompts in a systematic process

-## Using the Prompts
+## Using Individual Prompts

-1. Navigate to the relevant prompt category in the `/prompts` directory
+1. Navigate to the relevant prompt category in `/prompts`:
+   - architecture/ - System design and tech stack
+   - coding/ - Implementation and development
+   - documentation/ - Docs and diagrams
+   - requirements/ - Project planning
+   - testing/ - Test generation and validation

+2. Each prompt has two files:
+   - `[prompt-name].md` - AI instructions
+   - `[prompt-name].meta.md` - Usage documentation

-2. Share the raw URL of the prompt file with your AI assistant
+3. Share the prompt URL with your AI assistant and begin working

-3. Ask the assistant to load and integrate the prompt
-4. Begin using the workflow by invoking the relevant prompt name
+## Using Workflow Chains

+1. Review available workflows in `/workflows`
+2. Choose a workflow that matches your development phase
+3. Follow the chain sequence:
+   - Verify required inputs
+   - Execute each phase
+   - Validate outputs
+   - Track progress with status commands

-## Available Workflows
+## Available Features

 ### Project Initialization
 - Requirements generation and revision
-- Technology stack selection and BOM creation
+- Technology stack selection with BOM
-- Initial architecture design
+- Architecture design
 - Project scaffolding

 ### Development